-On today’s date in 1969, Group of Seven artist Arthur Lismer died in Toronto at age 84.
+On today’s date in 1969, Group of Seven artist Arthur Lismer died in Montréal at the age of 84.

-The official first-day cover describes the Canadian artist group as having “defied the painting style of the time, the opinions of the critics, and the comforts of civilization to go out into the wilderness and paint the country ‘as it is’ … big, raw and sometimes stark, but majestically beautiful.”
+An official first-day cover describes the Canadian art group as having “defied the painting style of the time, the opinions of the critics, and the comforts of civilization to go out into the wilderness and paint the country ‘as it is’ … big, raw and sometimes stark, but majestically beautiful.”